Kennel

 A kennel is a structure or shelter for dogs.
 Used in the plural, the kennels, the term means any building, collection of buildings or a property in which dogs are housed, maintained, and (though not in all cases) bred.
 A kennel can be made out of various materials, the most popular being wood and canvas.
 The term "kennel" can also refer to a dog crate or doghouse.

 Breeding kennels

 This is a formal establishment for the propagation of dogs, whether or not they are actually housed in a separate shed, the garage, a state-of-the-art facility, or the family dwelling.
 Licensed breeding kennels are heavily regulated and must follow relevant government legislation.
 Breed club members are expected to comply with the general Code of Ethics and guidelines applicable to the breed concerned.
 Kennel clubs may also stipulate criteria to be met before issuing registration papers for puppies bred.
 A kennel name or kennel prefix is a name associated with each breeding kennel: it is the first part of the registered name of a pedigreed dog which was bred there.

+According to ASPCA, Although they're required to follow USDA government legislation, these care standards are out of date and only need to comply with minimal standard of care.
+The minimal standards of care are not good enough, they are just survival standards enough to reproduce.

+Even if some licensed breeding kennels meet the "standard of care."
+There are still many unlicensed puppy mills that fly under the radar to avoid governmental checks.
+According to humaneworld.org, around 2 million puppies are sold from puppy mills, with only around 700,000 being legally produced.